-xt7ghx15n565_128 https://exploreuk.uky.edu/dips/xt7ghx15n565/data/mets.xml https://exploreuk.uky.edu/dips/xt7ghx15n565/data/0000ua001.dao.xml unknown 9.56 Cubic feet 33 boxes archival material 0000ua001 English University of Kentucky The intellectual rights to the materials in this collection are held by the University of Kentucky Special Collections and Digital Programs.
+xt7ghx15n565_128 https://exploreuk.uky.edu/dips/xt7ghx15n565/data/mets.xml https://exploreuk.uky.edu/dips/xt7ghx15n565/data/0000ua001.dao.xml unknown 9.56 Cubic Feet 33 boxes archival material 0000ua001 English University of Kentucky Property rights reside with the University of Kentucky.
+The University of Kentucky holds the copyright for materials created in the course of business by University of Kentucky employees.
+Copyright for all other materials has not been assigned to the University of Kentucky.
+For information about permission to reproduce or publish, please contact the Special Collections Research Center.
 Contact the Special Collections Research Center for information regarding rights and use of this collection.
-James K. Patterson presidential papers Group portraits.
-Political letter writing Kentucky--Lexington.
-Universities and colleges--Finance.
-Women's colleges--Kentucky--North Middletown.
-Newspaper Clippings (typed copies) text Newspaper Clippings (typed copies) 2016 https://exploreuk.uky.edu/dips/xt7ghx15n565/data/0000ua001/Box_13/Folder_2/1806.pdf 1880-1903 1903 1880-1903 section false xt7ghx15n565_128 xt7ghx15n565 i / PROF. w :'LIAM RATPE‘ERSON
+James K. Patterson papers Newspaper Clippings (typed copies) text Newspaper Clippings (typed copies) 2024 https://exploreuk.uky.edu/dips/xt7ghx15n565/data/0000ua001/Box_13/Folder_2/Multipage12431.pdf 1880-1903 1903 1880-1903 section false xt7ghx15n565_128 xt7ghx15n565 ”‘-—‘ “ '~- - -- ~——-J"“"""‘wm....

-An Untiggly Death ‘ .
+An Untimely Death .

-Young William Patterson Dies Yesterday Afternoon.
+Young William Patterson Dies Yesterday Afternoan.

-His Death Will Cause Nearly all the College Exercises ‘
+His Death Will Cause Nearly all the College Exercises

 for this week to be Cancelled» Brief Sketch of the Deceased.